George-Corfield/Distributed-Toolchain-Integration/documentation/ProjectOverviewAndRequirements.md

 All of these products have been tried by the NCC but were missing necessary functionality.

 ## Limitations
 The system that is created will have limitations.
-They will be listed here in due time.
+* Optimisation does not run asynchronously from the rest of the Java backend so nothing can be done while optimising results.
+*

 ## Definitions
 * CAD stands for Computer Aided Design.